abdulwasih2003/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![output](img.png)

 ### RESULT:
-The distance between the two points is displayed sucessfully.
+The distance between the two points is displayed successfully.